 Very rudimentary design, so it's not ideal for those seeking more than basic support.

 Extremely durable.
 Quick setup.
 Optimized for better posture.
 Gliding feet.
-Pump is included.
+A pump is included.
 Slick, powder-coated finish on legs.
 Available in a wide variety of colors to match any aesthetic.

 The only way to adjust the chair’s height is the remove its legs.

 This good-looking chair is ergonomic, adjustable, and easy to assemble on your own.

 Features flip-up armrests and solid lumbar support with segmented padding.
 Adjustable seat height.
 Has a 5-point aluminum base with swivel caster wheels.
 Elegant bonded-leather material.
 Choice of cream, black, or brown.

 Not as comfortable as some users expected for the price.